 One of the best work environments I ever had the delight to be a part of, was filled with a lot of laughter and unsurprisingly following on from Richard's comment above, it was a workplace where talking about others negatively or behind their backs wasn't tolerated.
 And, for many years, it received national and international recognition as a high performance workplace.

-Certainly if someone was under-performing their performance was addressed - but it was done using the skills that I outline in the book Influence Your Way To Success.
+Certainly if someone was under-performing their performance was addressed - but it was done using the skills that I outline in the training Successful Feedback.
 People were crystal clear about the performance levels required and if for some reason their performance needed to be improved it was always done in a way that ensured that the person came away feeling empowered to step into their best.

 Because people mostly felt good about themselves, their colleagues and the environment in which they were working the performance was high AND the spirit in there was infectious.
 Very few visitors could walk into that workplace and not 'get', that the people there were having fun and feeling good.